styounessi/youtube_transcriber/README.md

 <img src="https://i.imgur.com/myLczH4.png">
 </h1>

-A Dash application that transcribes YouTube URLs via OpenAI's transcription engine.
+A Dash application that transcribes YouTube URLs via OpenAI's Whisper transcription engine.
 Full transcript can be downloaded as a CSV for future use.

 ![Example](https://i.imgur.com/Bjq6LMc.gif)